There are many fabulous Agriturismo in Sardinia. This post will share the best ones – as experienced by a local.

 Another great thing about agriturismi is that they are usually affordable, budget-friendly places, especially if you choose the half-board option where you have breakfast and either lunch or dinner with your room.

 But there’s more!
 If you don’t want to spend the night in an agriturismo but still want to try good food and fun activities, that’s also possible!
 Many locals here in Sardinia, as well as tourists of course, go to have lunch or dinner at an agriturismo, where portions are very generous and food earthy, tasty and wholesome.
-Prices aren’t that bad either: the average cost of a full meal in an agriturismo in Sardinia is about €35.

-The range of activities at an agriturismo in Sardinia
+Range of activities at an agriturismo in Sardinia

 As I said, many choose to visit an agriturismo to enjoy a delicious meal made with locally farmed ingredients.
 But this is just the most common thing to do there.
-Many agriturismi offer the opportunity to learn how animals are raised, or how to farm some vegetables – a common option chosen by schools, which plan school trips there.
-Some places offer cooking classes as well.

 Other activities you will find on offer at an agriturismo include kayaking, canoeing, horse riding, or similar sports.
 Couples opt for more romantic locations, usually agriturismi that choose to combine their territory’s promotion with more modern features, like spas, outside (often panoramic) infinity pools, meals with a scenic view, and the like.